clarin-eric/ParlaMint/README.md

   This consists of the input (source) data, scripts, and Makefile with targets to make a relese.
   Note the the complete corpora are too large to store on GitHub, so most data files are gitignored.
-  However, the directory or its subdirectories contain various associated resources, e.g. the automatically produced ParlaMint root files, common taxonomies, various metadata on the corpora etc.
+  However, the directory or its subdirectories contain associated resources, e.g. the automatically produced ParlaMint root files, common taxonomies, various metadata on the corpora etc.